Our places

 Frequently asked questions

-Large camping vehicles will not be permitted on Wauraltee Beach, including the area known as Second Beach, from Monday 3 February.
+Large camping vehicles are not permitted on Wauraltee Beach, including the area known as Second Beach, from Monday 3 February.

-Daytime access for vehicles other than large campers will remain for boat launching and recreation.
+Daytime access for vehicles other than large campers remains for boat launching and recreation.

 Overnight camping, including swags and tents, and these vehicles will not be permitted: